boots-edu/textbook/source/text/11-typescript-advanced/interfaces.md

 > Note this will give an error because point2 and point3 don't conform to the interface.

-We can’t create a point (with new) like a class, but the compiler will guarantee that the object contains the members of the interface and only the members of the interface.
+We can't create a point (with new) like a class, but the compiler will guarantee that the object contains the members of the interface and only the members of the interface.

 We say that a class ***implements*** an interface if it contains all of the members of the interface (not necessarily only those members).
 Using the ***implements*** keyword guarantees this.